ai4ce/FusionSense/README.md

 ## Preparation

 ### Step 0: Install Everything Robotics
-We utilize a depth camera mounted on a robot arm powered by `ROS2` to acquire pictures with accurate pose information.
+We used a depth camera mounted on a robot arm powered by `ROS2` to acquire pictures with accurate pose information.
 We also used a tactile sensor for <b>Active Touch Selection</b>.

 If you have no need for this part, feel free to jump into [Step 1](https://github.com/ai4ce/FusionSense/blob/main/README.md#step-1-install-3d-gaussian-dependencies-and-nerfstudio) for the 3D Gaussian pipeline of <b>Robust Global Shape Representation</b> and <b>Local Geometric Optimization</b>.

-For installing everything robotics, please see this [documentation](./instructions/install_robotics.md).
+- For installing robotics software, please see [Robotics Software Installation](./instructions/install_robotics.md).
+- For hardware integration, please see [3D Printing Instructions](./instructions/3d_printing.md).

 ### Step 1: Install 3D Gaussian Dependencies and Nerfstudio
 **Note:** Because our major dependencies, `Nerfstudio` and `Grounded-SAM-2`, officially support two different CUDA version (11.8 vs. 12.1), we will have to create two separate environments.
 We hope to resolve this in the future when `Nerfstudio` bump its official CUDA support version.